 I love diving.
 The feeling of being completely immersed underwater to explore the area slowly and quietly is unbeatable.
 Snorkelling is often not that quiet.
 But during our trip to Lady Elliot, I may have preferred the snorkelling over the diving.
 Don’t misunderstand me: the diving was amazing with even too many highlights to list.
 I loved every second of it, and I would sign to do it again anytime.
 But the snorkelling in the lagoon is the must-do on the island.
 It’s an aquarium in the wild with only about 1-metre water above the coral reef.
 With almost no water movement, no effort is required to admire the colours in the shallow waters and watch the great activity going on.

 Honestly, having three turtles around you just became normal after a short while.
 It is not allowed to touch or chase them, but I don’t think they receive the same brief on their side!
 By being relaxed and still, we got rewarded by fantastic interactions.
-One even entered a bit too much my personal space to my taste, swimming under me, touching my legs and coming to my face!
+One even entered a bit too much into my personal space to my taste, swimming under me, touching my legs and coming to my face!
 And when she was done, she did the same to my buddy.
 An unforgettable moment.

 Snorkelling in the lagoon is only possible only at high tide so try to plan your other activities around this.
 Every day the high tide is at a different time which makes each day special.
 At low tide, it is possible to walk in the lagoon with a magnifier to explore the reef without getting too wet.
 The resort team organise guided tours to help you spot the fascinating underwater elements.

 Snorkelling on the other side of the island is a very different experience.
 No more lagoon: it is deeper in the ocean.
 That’s most often where the divers go.
 The complimentary glass-bottom boat tour takes all visitors for a nice little boat trip.
 It was a great opportunity to ask the marine biologist about the species we would see while snorkelling and diving.
-The team onboard was good to spot for us turtles, sharks and manta rays.
+The team onboard was good to spot turtles, sharks and manta rays.
 You can choose to go by yourself if you are not a beginner, or join a snorkelling guided tour otherwise.
 We were on Lady Elliot Island on a very windy weekend so the ocean was quite choppy.
 Still, the visibility was most of the time over 10 metres, which was enough to see the bottom.
 And when the visibility was reduced – while we were in the main stream – it attracted the manta rays to feed at the surface, allowing us amazing and impressive face to face encounters with these majestic giants.
 Nothing to complain about.
 Lady Elliot Island is a perfect place for snorkelling.
 And diving.

 If you are keen for a virtual dive, check this link!